 Performance Measurements and Monitoring: Describe all performance measures and how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

-AS MCSAP coordinator will record the results of the three seatbelt surveys in the quarterly PPR.
-Subsequent quarters surveys will be use to determine if the seatbelt enforcement efforts in AS are effective.
+The MCSAP Coordinator will record the number of MEC violations in the quarterly PPRs.
+Subsequent SAFETYNET quarterly reports will be use to determine if MEC education and enforcement efforts in AS are effective.

 Part 4 - Financial Information